Understanding Surgical Risks and Considerations

 - Be Realistic

-By considering these factors and taking an active role in your own care, you can significantly reduce the risks associated with plastic surgery and enhance the likelihood of a successful and satisfying outcome.
+By considering these factors and taking an active role in your own care, you can significantly reduce the risks associated with surgery and improve the likelihood of a successful outcome.

 Remember, surgery should always be approached with caution, and the decision to undergo a procedure should be made after careful consideration of the potential risks and benefits.